Matheus2212/js-validation-notification/README.md

 #### And that's it!

 Just load the JS file and the CSS file anywhere on your page and you're good to go.

+---

+## Changelog
+* 2021-02-19 -> Script created (work in progress);
+* 2021-02-24 -> Developed the Box function and Object, using a Object as parameter to make it work.
+The parameter Object should be like: {title:"optional",message:"string or array",buttons:{key:'Text',otherKey:'Other text'}, actions: {keyKey:action(), otherKeyKey:otherAction()}};
+* 2021-02-25 -> Created the BoxMessage fast forward function to display messages using the Box function;
+* 2021-03-03 -> Created button click effect Material design look a like (visible when the box is not closed after the click);
+* 2021-03-04 -> Created securityKey function and validateSecurityKey function.
+Inserted required type: "data-required-securityKey";
+* 2021-03-05 -> Created validateCPF, validateCNPJ, validateCEP and validateURL functions.
+Inserted required types: data-required-cpf, data-required-cnpj, data-required-cep, data-required-url.